nejohnson/format/doc/ManPage.md

-  * An optional precision that gives the minimum number of digits to appear for the `b`, `d`, `i`, `I`, `o`, `u`, `U`, `x`, and `X` conversions, the number of digits to appear after the decimal-point character for `e`, `E`, `f`, `F` and `k` conversoins, the maximum number of significant digits fro the `g` and `G` conversions, the maximum number of bytes to be written for `s` conversions, or the number of repetitions for `c` and `C` conversions.
+  * An optional precision that gives the minimum number of digits to appear for the `b`, `d`, `i`, `I`, `o`, `u`, `U`, `x`, and `X` conversions, the number of digits to appear after the decimal-point character for `e`, `E`, `f`, `F` and `k` conversions, the maximum number of significant digits for the `g` and `G` conversions, the maximum number of bytes to be written for `s` conversions, or the number of repetitions for `c` and `C` conversions.
 The precision takes the form of a period (.) followed either by an asterisk `*` (described later)